 -The security deposit: This is a deposit typically equal to one month’s rent and is used to protect the landlord in case of damage to the property or if you default on your lease.
 You’ll need to put down a security deposit, so read this section carefully.

 -The utility bills: This section outlines which utilities (electricity, water, gas, etc.) are included in your rental price and which ones you will be responsible for paying separately.
-Be sure to read this section carefully to know what kinds of bills you need to budget.
+Read this section carefully to know what kinds of bills you must budget.

 How to Negotiate Terms with Your Landlord